 Sherlyn Franklin Goo, M. Ed.

 Under her leadership, INPEACE grew from a small grassroots community organization to one serving thousands of Native Hawaiians in their communities.
 The programs offered range from parent–child interactive preschool programs to higher education.
 The development of unique partnerships and a strong commitment to community characterizes the work of INPEACE and its leadership.
 In that regard, Ms. Goo has been honored with two prestigious awards: the Ke Kukui Mālamalama Award (an honor of excellence in Hawaiian education issued by the Office of Hawaiian Affairs) and the University of Hawaiʻi – Mānoa College of Education’s Recognition Dinner to celebrate partnerships in education, a special recognition of INPEACE’s Ka Lama Education Academy on the Leeward Coast.
-Currently, Ms. Goo serves on the Native Hawaiian Education Council, Good Beginnings Alliance, and the Mary Castle Community Advisory Council.
+Currently, Ms. Goo is now retired but enjoys her continued service as a board member of INPEACE, attends the annual retreats, and often volunteers in the community in between doing some childcare for her grandchildren.